maxikichka/memoryRun/README.md

 If you get the number correct, then your character passes through an underground tunnel, and he is safe, and you continue.
 Otherwise, you run into spikes, and your score resets.

 Enjoy!

+Note: You can also play the game on the website, without having to download it: https://maxikichka.github.io/memoryRun/